mozilla/cargo-vet/book/src/performing-audits.md

 $ cargo vet certify foo 1.2 1.2.1

-  I, Alice, certify that I have audited the changes between versions 1.2 and 1.2.1 of baz in accordance with the criteria described in /path/to/Policy.md (type "yes" to certify): yes
+  I, Alice, certify that I have audited the changes between versions 1.2 and 1.2.1 of baz in accordance with the following criteria:

+  ...

+  (type "yes" to certify): yes

   Recorded relative audit between foo versions 1.2 and 1.2.1